Behavioural tracking software

 The distinctive and flexible RAPC design allows the system to be used with a positive reinforcement-based operant paradigm, with alternating learning and performance components during each experiment session (different auditory stimuli signal which component is currently in effect).
 This unique, positive-reinforcement based paradigm allows the researcher to evaluate learning, versus rote performance, on a within-subject and within-behavioural-test-session basis.

-RAPC connects to a PC via the ANY-maze interface and experiments are performed using the ANY-maze software.
+RAPC connects to a PC via AMi-2 interfaces and experiments are performed using the ANY-maze software.